huhailinguist/huhailinguist.github.io/projects/index.md

 In this project, I'm mainly concerned with the usage of English acronyms such as 'GDP', 'WTO' in Chinese.
 Many have expressed worries about the "contamination" of Chinese by incoming English acronyms and words, but very few descriptive studies have been done.
 The following are some of the first attempts to quanfity the degree of acronym usage and possible factors that drive language users to prefer "GDP" rather than "国民生产总值".

-- Hu, Hai (to present).
+- Hu, Hai (2018).
 English Acronyms in Chinese Texts: Diachronic Change and Synchronic Prediction.
-In: *Proceedings of 30th North America Conference on Chinese Linguistics*.
+Presented at *the 30th North America Conference on Chinese Linguistics*.
 Columbus, Ohio.

 - Hu, Hai (2016).
 Is China entering WTO or *shijie maoyi zuzhi*–A Corpus-based Study of English Acronyms in Chinese Newspapers.
 In: *Proceedings of 28th North America Conference on Chinese Linguistics*.
 Provo, Utah. [paper](https://arxiv.org/abs/1711.06895){:target="_blank"}. [abstract](2016_naccl_abstract_hai-hu.pdf){:target="_blank"}.